xwy27/CFL-Problem/README.md

 The total demand assigned to a facility must not exceed its capacity.

 There are currently 71 data files.
-The format of these data files is:

 ## Instance